Constitution

 The purposes of the Staff Senate are to:

-- Serve as the representative body for the staff employees of the university.
+1. Serve as the representative body for the staff employees of the university.

-- Act in an advisory capacity to the University administration and governance structure.
+2. Act in an advisory capacity to the University administration and governance structure.

-- Provide a two-way medium for the exchange of information between the staff and the administration.
+4. Provide a two-way medium for the exchange of information between the staff and the administration.

-- Foster a spirit of unity and cooperation.
+5. Foster a spirit of unity and cooperation.

-- Provide referral for individual concerns and problems to appropriate organizations or personnel.
+6. Provide referral for individual concerns and problems to appropriate organizations or personnel.

-- Accept and share responsibility with the administration, faculty, and students in all efforts to attain the stated goals of the University.
+7. Accept and share responsibility with the administration, faculty, and students in all efforts to attain the stated goals of the University.

 The Staff Senate is part of the legislative system defined in the University Council Constitution.
-This system constitutes the main bodies for policy formation at Virginia Tech and includes the A/P Faculty Senate, Faculty Senate, Graduate and Professional Student Senate, and Undergraduate Student Senate, the university and senate commissions, and their related committees, and the University Council.
+This system constitutes the main bodies for policy formation at Virginia Tech and also includes the A/P Faculty Senate, Faculty Senate, Graduate and Professional Student Senate, and Undergraduate Student Senate, the university and senate commissions, and their related committees, and the University Council.
 Domains of responsibility for each senate are outlined in Article VII of the University Council Constitution.
 The senate commissions formulate and recommend policies to the senates, which in turn recommend polices to the University Council, the university commissions formulate and recommend policies directly to University Council.
 All senates have at least one commission assigned to them.
 The University Council makes policy recommendations to the president.
 Final authority rests with the president of the university and the Board of Visitors.
-Because these bodies constitute a legislative system, their function, relationships, and the processes they hold in common are defined in the University Council Constitution and Bylaws.
-All aspects of the Staff Senate not defined in those documents are defined in the Staff Senate Constitution and Bylaws.
+Because these bodies constitute a legislative system, their function, relationships, and the processes they hold in common are defined in the University Council constitution and bylaws.
+All aspects of the Staff Senate not defined in those documents are defined in the Staff Senate constitution and bylaws.

 Staff Senate policy recommendations are advanced in the form of resolutions as described in Article III of the University Council Bylaws.